stammfrei/devops-technical-test/README.md

 [.env](./.env) file.
 I use [1password](https://1password.com/) as my secret manager so I used `op run` to execute my scripts with the env var provisionned.

+Feel free to ask me about nix if you want to know how it works :)

 ### What component interact with each others ?

-At top level we got an aws region that contains :
+At top level we got an aws region (Datacenter group) that contains :

 #### Networking